Skip to content

 Carbon - Robust carbon layers along the rails - from the Baseplate to the tail - ensure maximum impact resistance, increased rigidity and a particularly long service life.
 The nose is additionally reinforced with Carbon to provide better protection against impacts.

-High-quality sandwich construction - Lightweight and robust: The deck and underside are made of 3 mm Swiss Airex PVC combined with 6oz fiberglass.
-In the fin box area, a double sandwich structure made of Airex, fiberglass, and carbon is used for maximum strength in the particularly stressed zones.
+High-quality sandwich construction - Lightweight & robust: The deck and underside are made of 3 mm Swiss Airex PVC combined with 6oz fiberglass.
+In the fin box area, a double sandwich structure made of Airex, fiberglass and Carbon is used - for maximum strength in the areas subject to particular stress.

-Additional functions - An original Goretex automatic valve reliably regulates the internal pressure - without any manual intervention.
+Additional functions - An original Girotex automatic valve reliably regulates the internal pressure - without any manual intervention.
 No bleed screw is required.
 (IMPORTANT!
 DO NOT TAMPER WITH)

 Recommended fins

-The boards were tested with fins from Future Fly, Z-Fins, Carpenter, Select and Cashy.
+The boards were tested with fins from Future Fly, Z-Fins, Carpenter, Select and Kashy.

 115 L + 38 cm / 125 L + 42 cm / 137 L + 44 cm